Bolivian wine: Geography and climate

+Aereal view of the vineyards in the Central Valley of Tarija.

 Bolivia is one of the most geographically challenging countries in the world.
 It is fully in tropical climate latitudes which is not good for viticulture.
 The country is located in high altitudes.
 99% of all vineyards in the country are situated between 1,600 and 3,000 meters.
 In all parts of the world, the wine is being made at sea level, 800m, 1,000m, a little more, however, Bolivian wine yards are mostly concentrated at an altitude of 1,600–2,000 meters or even in the hot regions of the Andes there are crops up to 3,000 meters.

 The high altitude of Bolivia gives the country's wines a unique taste.
 The average vineyard starts at 1,500 meters above sea level where sun shine is intense.
 And due to the atmosphere being thinner the grapes change.
 Moreover, vineyards benefit from lack of winds and humidity at night.
-Daytime temperatures can rise above 35°C, which increases acidity, and summer rains dilute the wine.
+Daytime temperatures can rise above 35 °C, which increases acidity, and summer rains dilute the wine.